psu-spatial/Stat462-2024/docs/in_02-Lab3.md

  <br>

 **[Step 9]:** FINAL 2%.
 Work out how much does the house price goes up for every 1 KILOMETER that you travel away from a metro station?
-Hint(remember the lm command..)

 <br><br>

-## 5. Submitting your Lab {.unnumbered}
+## 4. Submitting your Lab {.unnumbered}

 Remember to save your work throughout and to spell check your writing (next to the save button).
 Now, press the knit button again.
 If you have not made any mistakes in the code then R should create a html file in your lab 2 folder which includes your answers.